fnproject/tutorials/JavaFDKIntroduction/README.md

 Below is the generated `com.example.fn.HelloFunction` class.
-As you can see the function is just a method on a POJO that takes a string value and returns another string value, but the Java FDK also supports binding input parameters to streams, primitive types, byte arrays and Java POJOs unmarshalled from JSON.
+As you can see the function is just a method on a POJO that takes a string value and returns another string value, but the FDK for Java also supports binding input parameters to streams, primitive types, byte arrays and Java POJOs unmarshalled from JSON.
 Functions can also be static or instance methods.